Published on May 12th, 2015 | by Rachel Scanlon0

 Terror and transcendence: Bikram yoga is more than working up a sweat

 Originally published in June 2012.

 Anyone who has driven down 6th Avenue in the last ten years has undoubtedly noticed Hot Yoga of Tacoma.
-For the past decade, Hot Yoga of Tacoma has been the only heated yoga studio teaching Bikram yoga in town but in the past year, two more have opened.
-Expand Yoga, located downtown on Pacific Avenue, and Simply Hot Yoga Wellness Center opened just this month in University Place.
+For the past decade, Hot Yoga of Tacoma has been the only heated yoga studio teaching Bikram yoga in town but recently two more have opened.
+Expand Yoga, located downtown on Pacific Avenue, and Simply Hot Yoga Wellness Center opened in University Place.

 But even with a 66% increase in its hot yoga studios, most Tacomans remain unaware of the practice.
 Case in point, a new acquaintance found out that I practice hot yoga, so she asked me the seemingly innocent question, “What is it like?” which immediately sent me into a manic diatribe on why I love hot yoga.
 I’m surprised she didn’t back away from my zealotry slowly, perhaps spraying mace into my eyes for good measure.

 And I do.
 Love hot yoga.
 Like the way people love other people who are meaningful and important to them.
 Shoot, maybe even the way some love Jesus.
 And my fanaticism isn’t even rare.
 It’s pretty standard for those who regularly practice hot yoga to be extreme in their appreciation.

 What is it about hot yoga that causes an almost religious reverence in its practitioners?
 Why do the eyes of “hot yogis” widen in excitement as they gush about their beloved, becoming more animated as they speak, an ever-growing smile on the lips, insisting that it has changed their lives in indescribable ways, and swearing it will do the same for you?
 And why don’t people who run on a treadmill have the same reaction to their form of exercise?